 Guests: David Gerry

 Accept/reject/modify Agenda. flip agenda.
 Orientation first. then Seat (Appoint) Uncontested Regional Electeds.
-Danny accepts the Orientation, discusses the other after.
+Danny accepts putting the Orientation first, discusses the other after.

 Please share your full name and your city or town; and in one to three words, why you're part of Green-Rainbow.